March 2026 Clock Change: Best Baby & Toddler Sleep Tips

 If you have a baby or toddler, you might be wondering how this time change may affect my child, especially if nights have only just started improving.

 The reassuring news is that this clock change comes much easier and most children adjust surprisingly well.
-In fact, for some families the spring clock change can even help with very early wakeups.
+In fact, for some families the spring clock change may even help with very early wakeups.

 What Happens to Your Child’s Sleep?